-Hampshire County Music Support Service provides music tuition at Herne.
+Hampshire Music Service provides instrument tuition at Herne.
 Specialist music teachers come into school on set days each week to give instruction on playing the instruments.
 Please note: This takes place during the school afternoon session.

-Tuition classes are currently offered in: Woodwind (clarinet, flute); String (violin, cello, piano); Brass (cornet, horn, trumpet, trombone and euphonium); Ensemble Playing (all instruments together)
+Tuition classes are currently offered in: Woodwind (clarinet, flute); String (violin, piano); Brass (cornet, horn, trumpet, trombone and euphonium); Ensemble Playing (all instruments together)

 There is a charge for the lessons and details are available on request.
-We have a very limited number of school instruments for hire, but would advise you to either buy or hire from Hampshire Music Service or a music shop.
+Instruments are available to hire from Hampshire Music Service or a music shop.

 If you wish your child to have tuition in one of the musical instruments listed above, then please send a letter of request to Mrs Peacock in the Office as soon as possible.
 Early booking is essential.
 Your child will then be put on to the music waiting list.
-The minimum commitment is for one term - (approx 12 weekly lessons)
+Priority for violin tuition will be given to Year 3 pupils.